fenago/katacoda-scenarios/machine-learning-chapter-04/steps/3/text.md

 Now, run the python code by running: `python confusion_matrix.py`{{execute}}

-It’s hard to interpret the results this way.
+It's hard to interpret the results this way.
 It would help if we could display the matrix as intended with rows and columns.
 We will modify code in the next step.